sci-hpc/scicluster/sci-cluster/getting_started.rst

 When you login, you will be on the frontend node.
 Please do *not* run any long-lasting programs here.
 The frontend should only be used for job preparation (see below) and simple file operations.

 You will also be in your home directory ``/home/username``.
-Here, you have ...
-GB at your disposal without backup.
+Here, you have ~ 4.5 GB at your disposal with everyday backup.
-For actual work, please use the work area at ``/work8/``.
+For actual work, please use the work area at ``/work8``.
 It is better to make a directory with your username as

 ::

  mkdir /work8/username

-This space is also not backed up, but it has a good performance and is 8 TB in size.
-Please remove old files regularly. :doc:`/storage/storage`
+The quota for ``/work8`` is 375 GB.
+This space is not backed up, but it has a good performance.
+Please remove old files regularly (see :doc:`/storage/storage`).
+There are also two high performance storages ``fortitude8`` and ``gratitude8`` that you must contact administrator to apply for.

 To move files from your computer to Scicluster or vice versa, you may use any tool that works with *ssh*.
 On Linux and OSX, these are scp, rsync, or similar programs.
 On Windows, you may use WinSCP.